CIMABDufour/ThreeJSExploration/README.md

 # ThreeJSExploration

-Exploring Three.Js through LinkedInLearning and other sources and experiment with.
+Exploring WebGL with ThreeJS and experiments it's behavior in comparaison with OpenGL.